Skip to main content

 When changes are required to improve the data product or to fix some problems, the components' repositories (or the data product repository itself) can be edited accordingly, and a new data product release can be generated and deployed.
 Remember that only one deployment per data product and environment should be active at the same time, so if you are making some structural changes, you could decide to undeploy the current data product before deploying it again.

-To delete a component, you can simply remove it from witboost as described in the previous section.
+To delete a component, you can simply remove it from Witboost as described in the previous section.
 Remember that this will not affect any deployed instance of the data product, so to make this deletion effective you should undeploy the current version and deploy it again.
 Similarly, when you want to completely delete a data product, you should first undeploy it, and then start removing each component entity, and then the data product entity itself.

 When you are going to introduce changes that will break retro-compatibility on the contract that the data product exposes to its consumers (e.g. the output ports it exposes) a new version of the data product must be created.
-You can do that by accessing the upper-right menu of the data product and selecting New version.
+You can do that by accessing the three dots menu of the data product and selecting New version.
 This will create a completely new data product and components with a different major version.
 Those can be considered as completely new components belonging to a brand-new data product.